Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 -	Only the executives and office administration departments had no workers with low performance scores.
 -	The organization pays women $2,843 less than men.
 However, this metric is unadjusted for various factors that are known to affect salary; including job level, tenure, previous work experience, among others.
 -	Regardless of the source of the hire, all employees are able to achieve a performance score of "Fully Meets"; although top-scoring employees are more frequently sourced from the Diversity Job Fair, Linked and Indeed.
+-	~75% of the candidates who get a performance score of "Fully Meets" were sourced from Indeed, followed by Linkedin, implying that hires from Indeed and Linkedin will help the overall organization be productive.
+-	Salary correlates highly with employee satisfaction; however, other variables also play a role in determining satisfaction scores.

 ## 5. Recomendations